Are AWD cars more expensive to maintain than FWD?

 or spark plug replacement is roughly the same for either vehicle.

-The Rogue has a simple FWD-biased all-wheel drive system, similar to many other compact SUVs.
-It's a light-weight setup that is very effective on slippery roads, but is not intended for heavy duty off-roading.
+The Rogue has a simple all-wheel drive system based on front-wheel drive, similar to many other compact SUVs.
+It's a light-weight setup that is effective on slippery roads, but is not intended for heavy-duty off-roading.

 The Rogue AWD system has a small power transfer unit